kursad/kursad.github.io/index.md

 We built a web application which provides a web service from flights to hotel reservations.
 We used Open UP Agile process methodology.
 We also designed a user friendly website for LTur.
-The company has changed some features and using the website (www.ltur.com) __Used Technology:__ JavaEE, Netbeans, Tomcat7, MySQL, Java JPA, Hibernate, JSF, SOAP, Servlets, Java, Scripts, JQuery, HTML, XHTML, CSS, PrimeFaces Framework
+The company has changed some features and using the website (www.ltur.com)

+__Used Technology:__ JavaEE, Netbeans, Tomcat7, MySQL, Java JPA, Hibernate, JSF, SOAP, Servlets, Java, Scripts, JQuery, HTML, XHTML, CSS, PrimeFaces Framework

++ __International Software Engineering Project 2__

+Parasoft is a software testing company which provides clients to test their applications on their high level simulated service based solutions.
+We developed Data Manager to virtualize the stubs of user applications and provide to the SUT a good simulated environment.
+__Used Technology:__ JavaEE, Eclipse WTP, Tomcat8, MySQL, JDBC, JPA, Maven, SOAP, Servlets, XML, Vaadin Java, Scripts, JQuery, HTML, XHTML, CSS, Java Swing, Apache Poi, Apache Shiro, Junit and Astah for UML design.

++ __License plate recognizer__

+For the course Computer Technology II in Linnaeus University, I developed a license plate recognizer application with OpenCV.
+A simple web camera detects the car and its license plate, later recognizes the characters and sends the license plate to police server to check if the car has a registered problem.
+(Check system was a Mock system not real one, only for testing).

+__Used Technology:__ C, C++, Python, OpenCV libraries, Image Processing Techniques